JainShekhar/Test/README.md

-These are changes to the original readme file. changed the vapor ethane file.
+These are changes to the original readme file. changed the vapor in ethane file.